-To force 64-bit precision with the CF90 compiler, declare bit matrix arrays to be INTEGER(KIND=8).
-Alternatively, you can use the f90(1) command line options -i 64 and -s default64 to force all integer arithmetic to be performed using 64 bits, but this is discouraged because it is a global change and can degrade performance significantly.
+To force 64-bit precision with the CF90 compiler, declare bit matrix arrays to be INTEGER (KIND=8).
+Alternatively, you can use the f90(1) command line's -s default64 option to force all integer arithmetic to be performed using 64 bits, but this is discouraged because it is a global change and can degrade performance significantly.

-4.6.1.2 Integer constants
+4.6.1.2 Integer Constants